orangejuice/blog/data/activity/book-往事并不如烟-2004/record.en.md

 ---
-title: The Past is Not a Mist
+title: The Past is Not Like Smoke
-slug: the-past-is-not-a-mist
 category: book
 status: todo
 rating: 0